 What is Proton Therapy?

 When cancer affects sensitive areas of the body like the brain, spine and lungs, precise treatment is essential.
-Proton therapy, also known as proton beam therapy, is a highly advanced form of external radiation therapy that uses a beam of high-energy protons to target and destroys cancer cells with pinpoint accuracy.
+Proton therapy is a highly advanced form of external radiation therapy that uses a of high-energy protons to target and destroys cancer cells with pinpoint accuracy.
 It focuses energy directly on the tumor while preserving the surrounding healthy tissue.
 This painless treatment option offers fewer side effects than traditional radiation therapy.

 How Does Proton Therapy Work?